Great festivals create community.

 We believe that like all strong communities, festivals must be clear about their values to become spaces free from harassment, assault and other kinds of violence.

-Of course, when a huge crowd descends upon your festival, crimes can take place.
-And just like any other crime, the only person responsible for harassment or assault is the perpetrator.
-However, given how common it is, there are many steps that festivals can take in advance to create an accountable environment where:
+Of course, when a huge crowd descends upon one space, the likelihood of crimes taking place can increase.
+Just like any other crime, the only person responsible for harassment or assault is the perpetrator.
+However, there are many steps that festivals can take in advance to create an accountable environment where:

 – potential perpetrators will think twice before committing a crime